imbrn/v8n/docs/api/README.md

 - **Usage:**

-  This rule verifies that the prototype of the tested value appears anywhere in the prototype chain of the provided costructor.
+  This rule verifies that the prototype of the tested value appears anywhere in the prototype chain of the provided constructor.

   ```js
   v8n()